top of page

 Despite her best efforts, Abby knows reason doesn’t live where wrath does, and she begins to search for answers, considers calling the police, but when she checks the basement again, the body is gone.
 Then, her husband walks through the front door, acting ordinary as ever, and Abby is left alone, questioning everyone and everything.

-The women’s reckoning you’ve been waiting for, the cutters & the salters is not your mother’s domestic suspense novel, as it pushes the boundaries of everything from race and sexuality to social status and loyalty in relationships, and I invite you to ask yourself: when you’ve got secrets of your own to keep, how far would you be willing to go to find the truth?
+The women’s reckoning you’ve been waiting for, The Tangled Webs We Weave is not your mother’s domestic suspense novel, as it pushes the boundaries of sexuality, social status, and loyalty in relationships, and I invite you to ask yourself: when you’ve got secrets of your own to keep, how far would you be willing to go to find the truth?

 Works